Surprising insights from a whole food, plant-based perspective

 -in China (before McDonalds/American diet came there) they were the healthiest people and they ate mostly rice and noodles and veggies and they lived longest

--the word of wisdom was given for our day when disese is mostly from food intake; back in Joseph Smith’s time most disease was communicable (spead from person to person, lack of higeine/sterility, etc), but the word of wisdom was focused on helping us in our day when food choices are so vast
+-the word of wisdom was given for our day when disease is mostly from food intake; back in Joseph Smith’s time most disease was communicable (spread from person to person, lack of hygiene/sterility, etc.), but the word of wisdom was focused on helping us in our day when food choices are so vast

 -the way we eat and feed our children is equivalent to how people used to mingle with others who had bubonic plague or typhoid fever

 -chronic diseases today are preventable, yet 1.7 million die from them annually

 -genes may load the gun, but behavior pulls the trigger

 -noncommunicable diseases (ones that can be prevented by diet) are leading factor of death now everywhere but Africa (Africa is closely following suit however)

 -when we eat more calorically dense meat, we eat less of other stuff, i.e. stuff with nutrients like grain